-From a Couchsurfer we bought second-hand a tent for 110 soles and a sleeping bag for 30 soles for Patagonia.
-Another sleeping bag we bought for 35 soles in the supermarket Metro.
+From a Couchsurfer we bought second-hand a tent and a sleeping bag for Patagonia.
+Another sleeping bag we bought in the supermarket Metro.
 The San Camilo market is huge and the place we bought fresh fruits and vegetables.
 Right in front of the market sells a lady vegetable Empanadas for 1 sol.

 El Buda Profano (100% vegan)